 Segmental cystectomy (partial removal of the bladder) may be appropriate therapy in some patients with smaller cancers.
-In some cases, Stage II bladder cancer may be controlled by transurethral resection (TUR) if the cancer is small enough and does not extend far into the bladder wall.
+In some cases, stage II bladder cancer may also be controlled by transurethral resection (TUR) if the cancer is small enough and does not extend far into the bladder wall.
 A TUR is an operation that is performed for both the diagnosis and management of bladder cancer.
 During a TUR, a urologist inserts a thin, lighted tube called a cystoscope into the bladder through the urethra to examine the lining of the bladder.
 The urologist can remove samples of tissue through this tube or can remove some or all of the cancer in the bladder.

-Following a radical cystectomy, local recurrence of cancer is uncommon because the cancer was removed.
-Despite undergoing complete removal of the bladder, however, some patients will still develop distant recurrences because undetected cancer cells called micrometastases spread to other locations in the body before the bladder was removed.
-Treatment with a systemic (whole-body) therapy such as chemotherapy may reduce or eliminate these micrometastases reducing the risk of cancer recurrence and avoid cystectomy.
+Following a radical cystectomy, local recurrence of cancer is uncommon because the cancer and bladder are removed.
+Some patients however will still develop distant recurrences because undetected cancer cells called micrometastases spread to other locations in the body before the bladder was removed.
+Treatment with a systemic (whole-body) therapy such as chemotherapy or immunotherapy may reduce or eliminate these micrometastases reducing the risk of cancer recurrence and avoid cystectomy.

-Neoadjuvant chemotherapy refers to chemotherapy that is given before surgery.
+Neoadjuvant therapy refers to systemic therapy that is given before surgery.
 The rationale behind neoadjuvant therapy for bladder cancer is twofold.
 First, pre-operative treatment can shrink some bladder cancers and therefore, may allow more complete surgical removal of the cancer.
-Second, because chemotherapy kills undetectable cancer cells in the body, it may help prevent the spread of cancer when used initially rather than waiting for patient recovery following the surgical procedure.
+Second, because systemic therapy kills undetectable cancer cells in the body, it may help prevent the spread of cancer when used initially rather than waiting for patient recovery following the surgical procedure.

-A study published in the New England Journal of Medicine reported that patients with muscle-invasive bladder cancer who received chemotherapy prior to cystectomy had better survival than patients treated with cystectomy alone.1
+A study published in the New England Journal of Medicine reported that patients with muscle-invasive bladder cancer who received chemotherapy prior to cystectomy had better survival than patients treated with cystectomy alone.2

 Chemotherapy and Radiation Therapy for Primary Treatment